-On the day before her birthday Akane meets a mysterious alchemist who enlists her to save his mystical plane of existence.
+On the day before her birthday Akane meets a mysterious alchemist who enlists her to help save his mystical plane of existence.
 Convinced Akane is the sacred ‘Goddess of the Green Wind,’ the alchemist and his tiny fairy-like assistant usher her and her friend Chii off to their fantastical hidden world.
 The Wonderland journeys to a world, not unlike our own, in which its life force is signified by vibrant colours.
 As the colours of this land dim, in turn so does the resolve of its people.
 Fearing she’ll never find her way home, and feeling frail in the face of insurmountable forces, Akane must figure out how she is meant to overcome the darkness of this realm.

 Feature film recommended for age: 11+